By Coloradans for Immigrants Rights, a project of AFSC

 Try pointing it out, and agree to use appropriate language, together.
 You could say something like: "I'm trying to stay away from using callous words about people in my community.
 That's why I say 'undocumented' instead of 'illegal alien.'"

 Often using a story to illustrate your point can get to the heart of a matter quickly.
-Stories can show real live impacts of our nation's immigration policies.
+Stories can show the human impacts of our nation's immigration policies on real people in our communities.
 Try to tell stories about yourself and your realizations.
-Be a good ally, stay away from stories that appeal to pity, tell stories to ignite change.
-Stories can have lots of good hard data and facts in them, as well.

 Can you end on a positive note?